 As a beta testing stage for the project, the collaboration will work on supplying 3D printed drugs in tablet form to clinical trial-sized groups, eventually putting resources and equipment together for manufacturing for commercial purposes

-The collaboration will not only benefit both parties as the project also aims to render 3D printing drug services to interested clients.
-To accomplish this, the duo plan to establish a contract development and manufacturing organization (CDMO) as a platform to provide these services to the pharmaceutical industry.
+The collaboration will not only benefit both parties, as the project also aims to render 3D printing drug services to interested clients.
+To accomplish this, the duo plans to establish a contract development and manufacturing organization (CDMO) as a platform to provide these services to the pharmaceutical industry.

 The spokesperson commented on the types of tablets that can be formulated with this process, saying that Merck is using laser sintering, an additive manufacturing technique which is “the leading industrial 3D printing technology.”
 This technology will enable tablet production for a ‘broad variety’ of indications and active pharmaceutical ingredients (APIs).

 Application of 3D printing technology to drug manufacturing is achieved through a ‘simplified’ process, utilizing powder bed fusion methods, whereby a laser melts and fuses powder together layer by layer, the companies explained.
 This process allows for scalable and cost-effective reformulations throughout the entire process.